Skip to navigation Skip to content

 Completing a JCA by file + Read more ...

-An assessor must only complete/recommend a JCA by file where:
+An assessor must only complete/recommend a JCA by file when:

 • They have carefully considered other interview formats (face to face, video conference or telephone), and

-• It is clear these formats are not appropriate for the individual circumstance of the claim.
+• It is clear these formats are inappropriate for the individual circumstance of the claim.
 Go to Step 2 for claim circumstances that may apply

 2